MindMimicLabs/tensorflow-performance/r-vs-python/README.md

    -- or --
    python simple_rnn.py
    ```
-8. A fresh shell was opened betewwn each run.
+8. A fresh shell was opened between each run.
 9. [Open Hardware Monitor](https://openhardwaremonitor.org/) was used to report the Max GPU and CPU

 ## Results